Meet The Dark-Skinned Playmate Challenging Beauty Standards

 What was the day of the shoot like?

 The day of the shoot, I still was not believing what was happening.
 I couldn’t believe the day had finally come.
 It was amazing.
 It was a huge production.
-They literally shut down a whole movie theater, an old movie theater, and it was all for me.
+They literally shut down a whole movie theatre, an old movie theatre, and it was all for me.
 It was surreal honestly.

-That is so exciting.
-I saw on Instagram that you worked with a lot of really talented Black team members on set that day.
-Who were some of the people that you got to work with?

 Advertisement